-The APR technology is a promising and costcompetitive technology for the production of renewable hydrogen.
+The APR technology is a promising and costcompetitive technology for the production of renewable H_2 .
 However, technology development is still required to reach the DOE 2012 and 2017 cost targets.
-Virent has completed detailed modeling of the process and has identified development pathways intended to reach the 2012 and 2017 goals.
+Virent's detailed model of the process has identified development pathways intended to reach the 2012 and 2017 goals.

-Future Directions
+Future Directions:

-- Continue development of APR catalyst and reactor that converts glucose and sugar alcohols to hydrogen. - Operate reactor development pilot plant to gain information required for the initial reactor design for the 5 to 10 kg H2/day demonstration system. - Develop initial PFD and catalytic reactor design for the 5 to 10 kg H2/day demonstration system. - Re-evaluate the thermal efficiency and economics of the APR system with respect to Hydrogen Program goals utilizing H2A.
+- Continue development of APR catalyst and reactor that converts glucose and sugar alcohols to hydrogen. - Complete initial reactor design and associated PFD for a 10 kg H2/day demonstration system. - Review techno-economic performance of the APR system utilizing the updated H2A platform. - Re-evaluate the thermal efficiency and economics of the APR system with respect to Hydrogen Program goals utilizing H2A.